 -Disaster area: Double check with FEMA or your insurance company to see if you were in a disaster area, if so you may have additional financial assistance.
 This can help alleviate some of the financial pressure that comes with a natural disaster.

--Call utility providers: If your home is uninhabitable, call your electricity, water, gas and cable bills to be halted.
+-Call utility providers: If your home is uninhabitable, call your electricity contractor from the Westline Electrical Services, water, gas and cable bills to be halted.

 -Protect yourself: If you still have water stuck in your home, we highly recommend to wear clothing and footwear that protects you from debris and contaminated water.
 Also wear gloves when going through water damaged possessions.
 Also, be wary of “salespeople” trying to “help” you.
 Always ask for identification and never sign any contracts without consulting with an attorney.